internet-of-plants/blog/_drafts/2015-03-06-Sensing-moisture.md

 <img src="images/sensing-moisture/uart.png">

-# Please note
+Now that everything is set up and connected, we can finally get some humidity values by running the ADC test application once more!

-- When using the sensor in your plant pot, you should not set the soil under continuous voltage.
+**Note:** When using the sensor in your plant pot, you should not set the soil under continuous voltage.
 Also you should not measure more often than "a couple of times" in an hour.
-- This test uses timers.
-Be aware that RIOT timers in the current master may crash after an hour or so!
+{: .alert .alert-warning }